mykalbailey/BeeFit/README.md

 # Assignment 3 - Topic: ViewSwitcher

 Viewswitcher is a subclass of Viewanimator which is used to switch between views.
 It is mainly useful for animating transitions on the screen.
-View Switcher has a smooth transition which makes it easy to add different transitions effects.
+View Switcher has a smooth transition which makes it easy to add transitions effects.

 ## History